techidaily/site-ai-voice-clone/source/_posts/new-2024-approved-the-best-voice-changers-to-sound-like-a-stormtrooper.md

 ![TikTok Studio Live Guide](https://images.wondershare.com/virbo/article/secrets-for-tiktok-live-studio-success-3.jpg)

- Visit the official website of[TikTok Live Studio](https://www.tiktok.com/studio/download?utm%5Fsource=creator%5Fhub&download%5Fsource=creator%5Fhub) and download it for your Windows.
+ Visit the official website of [TikTok Live Studio](https://www.tiktok.com/studio/download?utm%5Fsource=creator%5Fhub&download%5Fsource=creator%5Fhub) and download it for your Windows.
 But you can also log in to your TikTok account and download Live Studio from there.
 But if you don’t see the TikTok Live Studio download button in your TikTok app, then that means the software might not be available in your region.

 ##### Step 2 Install and Login TikTok Live Studio